Liu-group/Ab-Initio-Interaction-Map/README.md

 ## Overview

 This project provides an automated protocol for generating Ab-Initio Interaction Maps (AIIM) using Python and Shell scripting.
 By following this protocol, users can efficiently compute a 3D interaction map between two molecules from their XYZ coordinates, which is crucial for identifying the sites where the molecules are most likely to interact with each other.
+The figure represents stepwise workflow for generating AIIM map for BODIPY and TPAB molecules.
+The blue regions on the Vander Waals surface of BODIPY indicates TPAB molecule most likely to interact with the BODIPY.
+By following this protocol, one can generate AIIM maps for any two molecules.

 ![Alt text](./image.png)